DD2480-Group-18/issue-resolution/report.md

 ##### Limitations

 Since this is mainly a KTH project, we have little access to testers (stakeholders) that assures the quality of our software on platforms not normally used by KTH (like Github Free / CE, more. ).
 If there are more people from other schools usign this tech, there will be more people to validate that our fix not only solves the problem, but also still fits the requirements of the stakeholders.

+### Overall experience

+Our experience working with this repository has only been positive.
+The code already present is very well-written and easy to understand.
+Even though the project is written in Python, it has type hints and does not fall into a typical pattern with Python where code is "smarter" and shorter than it needs to be just for the sake of being short.

+The maintainer has been very active in assigning us to issues when we request it, and has been providing us with very useful information to quickly get started with working on the issues.

+The documentation in the README and on the hosted docs are also great on their own, and would have been sufficient onboarding without the extra luxuries mentioned above.

+The main takeaway from this project is undoubtedly how the "onboarding experience" or how "welcoming" the repository/project is to work on makes a big impact on how likely it is for outsider to work on it.
+We evaluated some other projects before landing on this one because the maintainer seemed like a helpful person.
+Another takeaway which we noticed during the writing of this report is how little time actually goes into writing code.
+Most time appears to go to evaulating strategies, planning and reading documentation.